 (m) Waivers granted by the department for construction or rehabilitation under the FGI guidelines above shall not require annual renewal unless the underlying reason or circumstances for the waivers change.

-(n) Exceptions or variances pertaining to the state fire code referenced in (h)(1) above shall be granted only by the state fire marshal.
+(n) Exceptions or variances pertaining to the state fire code shall be granted only by the state fire marshal.

 (o) The building, including all construction and rehabilitated spaces shall be subject to an inspection pursuant to He-P 805.09 prior to its use.